Andrea94c/Task-Assignment-for-Early-Target-Inspection-in-Squads-of-Aerial-Drones/README.md

 - returns them as a list

 The `test_id` = 4:
-- builds a random multi round solution with 2 drones
+- builds a random multi round solution using drones from test3, aoi and tours from test2
 - plots the multi round solution
 - save the plot of the multi round solution

 The `test_id` = 5:
-- builds a squad of drones, an AoI and a set of round tours (20 tours)
+- builds an AoI, a set of round tours (20 tours) and loads drones from test3
 - associates tours to drones
 - runs TC-OPT and AC-OPT to optimize the assingment on 5 rounds
+- prints stats about the two solutions
+- plots the two solutions and their cumulative coverage along rounds
+- saves the plot of the two solutions

+The `test_id` = 6:
+- builds an AoI and loads drones from test3
+- uses Algorihtm2 to generate, for each drone, a set of feasible trajectories
+- prints, plots and saves the trajectories

+The `test_id` = 7:
+- using the drones, the AoI and trajectories of test-6 find tests the two greedy algorithms.
+- runs TC-OPT and AC-OPT to achieve an assingment on 4 rounds
 - prints stats about the two solutions
 - plots the two solutions and their cumulative coverage along rounds
 - saves the plot of the two solutions